Microbiology and Environmental Toxicology Designated Emphasis

 Introduction

-Master's degree (M.A/M.S) and doctoral students from departments at UC Santa Cruz may complete a Designated Emphasis (DE) in Microbiology and Environmental Toxicology (METX) by completing two graduate courses in METX (from an approved list) and one quarter of METX 292, the weekly departmental seminar.
+Plan 1 master's degree (M.A./M.S.) (research master's degree) and doctoral students from departments at UC Santa Cruz may complete a Designated Emphasis (DE) in Microbiology and Environmental Toxicology (METX) by completing two graduate courses in METX (from an approved list) and one quarter of METX 292, the weekly departmental seminar.
 In addition, students may have a Microbiology and Environmental Toxicology faculty member on their qualifying examination committee, and must have a Microbiology and Environmental Toxicology faculty member on their thesis reading committee, complete a significant scholarly written component on a microbiology and/or environmental health/toxicology related topic, and complete the requirements for a master's degree or Ph.D. in their own department.

 Requirements

-Doctoral and master’s students completing the following requirements, in addition to the degree requirements of their home department, will receive the Designated Emphasis in Microbiology and Environmental Toxicology:
+Doctoral and research (Plan 1) master’s students completing the following requirements, in addition to the degree requirements of their home department, will receive the Designated Emphasis in Microbiology and Environmental Toxicology:

 Committee Composition and Departmental Approvals

-The student must have a designated graduate adviser from the faculty of the Department of Microbiology and Environmental Toxicology, who may also serve on the Ph.D./M.A. qualifying exam committee and must serve on the Ph.D. dissertation/master’s thesis reading committee.
+The student must have a designated graduate advisor from the faculty of the Department of Microbiology and Environmental Toxicology, who must serve on the Ph.D. dissertation/master’s thesis reading committee.

 Course Requirements